-When using PCI cards on shared slots, ensure that the drivers support "Share When using PCI cards on snareu siots, ensure that the cards do not need IRQ assignments.
+When using PCI cards on shared slots, ensure that the drivers support "Share IRQ" or that the cards do not need IRQ assignments.
 Otherwise, conflicts will arise between the two PCI groups, making the system unstable and the card inoperable.
 Refer to the table on the next page for details.